awsdocs/amazon-ec2-user-guide/doc_source/putty.md

 # Connecting to Your Linux Instance from Windows Using PuTTY<a name="putty"></a>

+After you launch your instance, you can connect to it and use it the way that you'd use a computer sitting in front of you\.

 The following instructions explain how to connect to your instance using PuTTY, a free SSH client for Windows\.
 If you receive an error while attempting to connect to your instance, see [Troubleshooting Connecting to Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html)\.

-After you launch your instance, you can connect to it and use it the way that you'd use a computer sitting in front of you\.

-**Note**
+## Prerequisites<a name="putty-prereqs"></a>

+Before you connect to your Linux instance using PuTTY, complete the following prerequisites\.

+**Verify that the instance is ready**
 After you launch an instance, it can take a few minutes for the instance to be ready so that you can connect to it\.
 Check that your instance has passed its status checks\.
 You can view this information in the **Status Checks** column on the **Instances** page\.

-## Prerequisites<a name="putty-prereqs"></a>

-Before you connect to your Linux instance using PuTTY, complete the following prerequisites:
-+ **Verify the general prerequisites for connecting to your instance\.**
+**Verify the general prerequisites for connecting to your instance**
 For more information, see [General Prerequisites for Connecting to Your Instance](connection-prereqs.md)\.

-+ **Install PuTTY on your local computer\.**
+**Install PuTTY on your local computer**
 Download and install PuTTY from the [PuTTY download page](http://www.chiark.greenend.org.uk/~sgtatham/putty/)\.
 If you already have an older version of PuTTY installed, we recommend that you download the latest version\.
 Be sure to install the entire suite\.

-+ **Convert your private key using PuTTYgen**
+**Convert your private key using PuTTYgen**
 Locate the private key \(\.pem file\) for the key pair that you specified when you launched the instance\.
 Convert the \.pem file to a \.ppk file for use with PuTTY\.
 For more information, follow the steps in the next section\.

 ### Convert Your Private Key Using PuTTYgen<a name="putty-private-key"></a>